rancher/elemental-docs/docs/removable-device-cloudconfig.md

 ### How to include cloud-config files from removable devices

-Elemental Teal supports loading [cloud-config](cloud-config-reference.md) files from specific block devices.
+Elemental nodes supports loading [cloud-config](cloud-config-reference.md) files from specific block devices.
 In particular supports loading cloud-config files from an ISO having `CIDATA` as the volume ID or any vFAT formatted device labeled with `CIDATA`.
 If a device matching this criteria is found on early boot the Elemental client will read it and look for a `user-data` file in its root.